hpatches/hpatches-benchmark/benchmarks/retrieval/README.md

 1. For each benchmark task, identify the required patch-images.
 2. Compute the descriptors for all patches in these patch-images.
 3. Use your descriptor to compare each reference (query) patch to all patches.
 For this step, you can use your preferred distance measure (e.g. L1 or L2) or any other dissimilarity score.
-4. Write the results of such comparisons in a ranked list.
+4. Write the results of such comparisons to a ranked list.

 In more detail, for each `*.benchmark` file, you need to write a corresponding `*.results` file.
 In order to allow comparing different descriptors, each file must be store in a descriptor-specific directory.
 So, if `my_desc` is the name of your descriptor, you need to write the four files: